-I'm A Celebrity: Matt Hancock sings and slips on first episode
+I'm A Celebrity: Matt Hancock challenged by campmates

 Hancock has said he is on the show to raise awareness of dyslexia.

-Ahead of his entry into the camp in Australia he faced a barrage of criticism for his decision to take to the jungle while a serving MP and he was suspended as a Tory MP so the reaction from his campmates prompted much speculation about the welcome he would receive and how he would respond.
+Ahead of his entry into the camp in Australia, the former health secretary faced a barrage of criticism for his decision to enter the jungle while serving as an MP.

+Hancock had the Tory whip suspended after his participation in the show was announced.
+The reaction prompted speculation about the welcome he would receive from his campmates and how he would respond.

-In his first full episode, broadcast on Wednesday, Hancock gave a calm and assured performance as he took part in his first Bushtucker trial along the more squeamish Seann Walsh.
-And the episode concluded with him being told the public had also voted him to take part in the next trial, The Tentacles of Terror.
+In his first full episode, broadcast on Wednesday, Hancock took a calm and assured approach to his first Bushtucker trial, alongside the more squeamish Seann Walsh.
+The episode concluded with Hancock being told the public had also voted him to take part in the next trial, The Tentacles of Terror.

-As to him being in the camp, White said: "I can only imagine the reaction back home, I can imagine that it hasn't gone down well."
+Referring to him being in the camp, White said: "I can only imagine the reaction back home, I can imagine that it hasn't gone down well."

-Asked by her while he had joined the camp when Parliament was not in recess, he replied: "I genuinely think that because we've now got sort of stability…"
+Asked by her why he had joined the series when Parliament was not in recess, he replied: "I genuinely think that because we've now got sort of stability…"

 White told him: "We've had stability for all of five minutes, Matt."
 Hancock responded: "Rishi's great, he'll be fine."